richardhundt/shine/README.md

 # DESCRIPTION

-Nyanga (Xhosa word for moon), is a super set of Lua which adds OO features, array comprehensions, ranges, modules, a smarter generic for loop, and more.
+Nyanga (Xhosa word for moon), is a loose super set of Lua which adds OO features, array comprehensions, ranges, modules, a smarter generic for loop, and more.

 The goal of the project is to allow rapid experimentation with Lua's surface syntax and semantics.
 So if you've ever felt that Lua is too minimal, or missing that one killer feature, here's your chance to build it and try it out.